CTRNet/test_atim2/branches/qc/chum/hepato-billary/scripts/v2.7.0/ReadMe.txt

    TODO:

    Rename any variable '$override' to '$structureOverride' in custom code or hooks if exist.
+   Rename any variable '$overrideData' to '$structureOverride' in custom code or hooks if exist.
+   Rename any variable '$createdSampleOverrideData' to '$createdSampleStructureOverride' in custom code or hooks if exist.
+   Rename any variable '$createdAliquotOverrideData' to '$createdAliquotStructureOverride' in custom code or hooks if exist.

+   Replace any code "$this->set('override'" by "$this->set('structureOverride'" in custom code or hooks if exist.
+   Replace any code "$this->set('overrideData'" by "$this->set('structureOverride'" in custom code or hooks if exist.
+   Replace any code "$this->set('createdSampleOverrideData'" by "$this->set('createdSampleStructureOverride'" in custom code or hooks if exist.
+   Replace any code "$this->set('createdAliquotOverrideData'" by "$this->set('createdAliquotStructureOverride'" in custom code or hooks if exist.

    ### 13 # Material tool clean up